winners announced

 PRINT-IN-PLACE

-Print-in-place models are unique 3D models with hinges, links, and joints that create movable parts in one print.
-With this design style, your pin could flex, bend, and move.
+Print-in-place models are unique 3D models that have hinges, links, and joints that create movable parts in one print.
+With this design style, your pin could flex bend, and move.
 If you want your pin to have mobility, print-in-place could be a good option.

 Digital Tools